CAJan93/docker_cheat_sheet/kubernetes/CKAD/core_concepts/README.md

 - Services also do load-balancing between pods.

 ## 8.2.
 What service types are there?
-X

 - ClusterIP
   - Expose service on a cluster-**internal** IP